RyeL1te/RyeliteDesktop/README.md

 > [!WARNING]
-> HighLite is currently un-signed due to the inherent cost of obtaining signing certificates for software.
+> RyeLite is currently un-signed due to the inherent cost of obtaining signing certificates for software.
 This results in install and download warnings.
 > If we recieve enough players (or complaints!) we will invest in obtaining certificates.
 >
 > ![image](https://github.com/user-attachments/assets/90651443-a7ed-42b1-8e60-60af2a54fbf1)